devak23/java/README.md

 - Added a program to find the first non repeating character in a string
 - Added a sample program for testing String Deduplication (VM argument)
 - Added a vmoptions list from my machine (linux antergos - thinkpad X220 core i5)
+6. Documentation
+- Added a cheatsheet for GC options
+- Added a cheatsheet for OOM causes and solutions